int13h/http_agent/README.md

 Start httpry with something like:

-`httpry -f timestamp,source-ip,source-ports,dest-ip,dest-port,method,host,request-uri,referer,user-agent -i bce0 -d -o /nsm/httpry/url.log`
+`httpry -f timestamp,source-ip,source-port,dest-ip,dest-port,method,host,request-uri,referer,user-agent -i bce0 -d -o /nsm/httpry/url.log`

 There is an exclusions file which can be used in one of two ways: